milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Background Information:  This includes date of birth, family information, information about your personal and professional associates and associations, and any other information we are required to collect by law and regulation;
 Financial Information:  This includes credit report information, credit scores, bank account number, transaction and financial account information, account login credentials, household income data, tax documents, your authority over financial accounts, including trusted contact/beneficial interest in and other information about entities you are associated with, public company affiliations, available account balance information, source of wealth information, investment goals and experience, net worth and liquidity needs, income and other similar financial information;
 Government Identifiers:  This includes Social Security number, Tax Identification Number, national identification number, other government-issued identification number, driver’s or operator’s license number, passport number, Alien Registration Number and copies of government IDs;
-Protected Classification Characteristics:  This includes age, national origin, citizenship, nationality, marital status, sex, and veteran or military status.
-Please note that we do not collect information regarding gender identity, gender expression, or sexual orientation unless you provide it to us in connection with servicing your account;
+Protected Classification Characteristics:  This includes age, race, national origin, citizenship, nationality, marital status, sex, and veteran or military status.
+Please note that we do not collect information regarding gender identity, gender expression, or sexual orientation unless you provide it to us in connection with servicing your account.
+Please also note that under certain circumstances, when applying for a small business loan we may ask whether the business is minority- or women- owned, and for the principal owners' ethnicity and race.
 Purchase History: This includes customer purchase history or tendencies;
 Biometric Information: This refers to a voiceprint, which is a numerical representation of your voice when you call us (we use this to identify fraudulent activity and to enhance security).
 We also collect behavioral biometric data regarding how you interact with the Services;
 Internet, Application, and Network Activity: This includes data related to user activity (e.g., when and how you use the Services and interact with our communications including emails) including emails, browsing history, search and clickstream history, online website tracking information, other data related to user activity, and URL referral header information; we may collect this type of information automatically via Cookies, browser web storage, Web Beacons and similar technologies;